manateeit/mit-psa/docs/workflow/workflow-system.md

 ### Two-Phase Event Processing

-In the distributed architecture, event processing is split into two phases:
+Event processing is split into two phases:
 1. **Enqueue Phase**: Validate the event, persist it to the database, and publish it to Redis Streams
-2. **Process Phase**: Consume the event from Redis Streams, process it using the state machine, and execute the resulting actions
+2. **Process Phase**: Consume the event from Redis Streams, process it using the workflow runtime, and execute the resulting actions

 This separation allows for immediate response to clients while ensuring reliable processing of events.